jaynewcompute/unstructuredcapabilities/README.md

 ### Mission
-Bring structure to the world's unstrucutured data with a set of shared standards.
+Bring structure to the world's unstrucutured data through a set of shared standards.

 ### Problem Statement